What is Giftedness?

 Asynchronous, or uneven, development is a part of every gifted individual’s life.
 While we all show strengths and weaknesses, the peaks and valleys are often more pronounced for gifted people.
 This uneven development can present in unusual ways, with the same gifted child showing advanced abilities in some areas such as reading years beyond his or her age, but also relatively delayed abilities in other areas such as writing or tying shoes.
 (More about asynchronous development.)

-*From The Social and Emotional Development of Gifted Children: What do we know?, a publication of the National Association for Gifted Children.
+*From The Social and Emotional Development of Gifted Children: What do we know?.